Frederick Stanley, 16th Earl of Derby: Governor General of Canada

-NHL Stanley Cup
+Stanley Cup

 Stanley's sons became avid ice hockey players in Canada, playing in amateur leagues in Ottawa, and Lord and Lady Stanley became staunch hockey fans.
-In 1892, Stanley gave Canada a treasured national icon, the Stanley Cup, known originally as the Dominion Hockey Challenge Cup.
+In 1892, Stanley bequeathed to Canada a trophy today named in his honour as the Stanley Cup, known originally as the Dominion Hockey Challenge Cup.
 He originally donated the trophy as a challenge cup for Canada's best amateur hockey club, but in 1909, it became contested for by professional teams exclusively.
 Since 1926, only teams of the National Hockey League have competed for the trophy.
-This now-famous cup bears Stanley's name as a tribute to his encouragement and love of outdoor life and sport in Canada.
-In recognition of this, he was inducted into the Canadian Hockey Hall of Fame in 1945 in the "Honoured Builders" category.
-The original size of the Stanley Cup was 7 in and is now around 36 in and weighs 35 lb.
+This now-famous cup bears his name as a tribute to his encouragement and love of outdoor life and sport in Canada and in recognition, he was inducted into the Hockey Hall of Fame in 1945 in the "Honoured Builders" category.
+The original size of the trophy was 7 in and is now around 36 in and weighs 35 lb.

 Later years

-Stanley's term as Governor General of Canada was due to end in September 1893.
-However, in April of that year, his elder brother, the 15th Earl of Derby, died.
+Stanley's term as Governor General of Canada was due to end in September 1893 but in April of that year, his elder brother, the 15th Earl of Derby, died.
 Stanley succeeded him as the 16th Earl of Derby.
 As a result, Stanley, now known as Lord Derby, left Canada on 15 July 1893 and returned to England.
 An administrator was appointed to fulfil his duties until Lord Aberdeen was sworn in that September.